You are here that clearly means you want to learn how to stain cedar woods. And this guide isn’t going to be a disappointment for sure.

 Step 1: Gather all the needed items

-You will be needing a bunch of items when staining cedar woods and those are…
+You will need a bunch of items when staining cedar wood, and those are:

 - Sander(If the cedar wood you will be staining is small, then a manual sander will work fine.
 But if the wood is big then you will need a power sander so that the process will be faster and effective).